brandedoutcast/publish-nuget/README.md

           # Filepath of the project to be packaged, relative to root of repository
           PROJECT_FILE_PATH: Core/Core.csproj

+          # Configuration to build and package
+          # BUILD_CONFIGURATION: Release

+          # Platform target to compile (default is empty/AnyCPU)
+          # BUILD_PLATFORM: x64

           # NuGet package id, used for version detection & defaults to project name
           # PACKAGE_NAME: Core